pem-gini/tiny_gestures/README.md

 # download the dataset

-Using link downloads in scripts may not be stable, so I recommend you to download the dataset by yourself and decompress the downloaded zip file by hands.
+Using scripts to download the zip file from onedrive & google drive may be unstable, so I recommend you to download the dataset by yourself and unzip the downloaded zip file by hands.

-Just download the dataset and put the zip file in the root path of the `tiny_gestures`repositiory.
-And decompress the dataset, extract the folders in the root path of the `tiny_gestures`repositiory as well.
+Just download the dataset and put the dataset zip file in the root path of the `tiny_gestures`repositiory.
+Then unzip the dataset, extract the folders in the root path of the `tiny_gestures`repositiory as well.
+The extracted folders have the same name with its zip file.
+And all the samples & labels files are in the extracted folders.

+There are two dataset compressed file, respectively names as "images_train.zip" & "images_val.zip" .

+---
 The download link from onedrive is here:

 images_train.zip: